-Interaction with other students who are highly motivated and enjoy intellectual challenge
+- Interaction with other students who are highly motivated and enjoy intellectual challenges

-Are Honors classes significantly more difficult that non-Honors classes and will they require more time?
+- Are Honors classes significantly more difficult than non-Honors classes and will they require more time?

 Honors classes are designed to challenge the highly motivated student, to provide intellectual engagement and to push students to think clearly and well, to ask important questions and search for valuable answers.
 Rather than being more difficult, Honors classes are different from other classes.
-Honors classes ask students to engage in discussion, to challenge themselves, to analyze ideas, to write (even in classes such as Math or Biology, where ordinarily, you might not expect writing assignments).
+Honors classes ask students to engage in discussion, to challenge themselves, to analyze ideas, and to write, even in STEM (Science, Technology, Engineering and Mathemetics) discipline courses where ordinarily, you might not expect writing assignments).
 They are generally seminars instead of lectures, and often ask students to pursue special projects which would not be required in large lecture classes.
 Our students rise to this challenge and enjoy it, often blending socializing with studying to accomplish their goals.

 No. Honors classes carry the same tuition costs as other classes do.
-However, on occasion, special field trips and other associated opportunities may arise in connection with a specific class, and should a student engage in one or more of those opportunities, which are voluntary, the student will incur extra costs.
+However, on occasion, special field trips and other associated opportunities may arise in connection with a specific class, and should a student engage in one or more of those voluntary opportunities the student will incur extra costs.